 hitting the sack the best option.
 Last night I watched a couple of episodes of

-Only Fools and Horse and then turned in for the night with only my own thoughts
+Only Fools and Horses and then turned in for the night with only my thoughts

-to keep me company and for some reason I started to imagine myself as a guest
+to keep me company.
+For some reason I started to imagine myself as a guest

-on Graham Norton entertaining film stars with comedic tales and observations.
+on the Graham Norton show, entertaining film stars with comedic tales and observations.

 You might think I would remember my dreams, but I don’t think I had any to